robertorcosta/azure-docs.pt-br/articles/active-directory/users-groups-roles/directory-assign-admin-roles.md

 Especialista em Suporte de Comunicações do Teams | Especialista em Suporte de Comunicações do Teams | fcf91098-03e3-41a9-b5ba-6f0ec8188a12
 Administrador de Serviços do Teams | Administrador de Serviços do Teams | 69091246-20e8-4a56-aa4d-066075b2a7a8 Usuário | Usuário | a0b1b346-4d3e-4e8b-98f8-753987be4970
-Administrador da conta de usuário | Administrador de usuários | fe930be7-5e62-47db-91af-98c3a49a38b1 Ingresso no Dispositivo no Local de Trabalho | Ingresso no dispositivo do local de trabalho | c34f683f-4d5a-4403-affd-6615e00e3a7f
+Administrador da conta de usuário | Administrador do usuário | fe930be7-5e62-47db-91af-98c3a49a38b1 Ingresso no Dispositivo no Local de Trabalho | Ingresso no dispositivo do local de trabalho | c34f683f-4d5a-4403-affd-6615e00e3a7f

 ## <a name="deprecated-roles"></a>Funções preteridas